TUDelft-MUDE/teacher/book/FTP.md

 To access the FTP-server, you must be connected to the TU Delft network or use [a VPN](https://intranet.tudelft.nl/-/openvpn)

-Add this FTP-server by following [steps 6-18 as shown here for Windows](https://github.com/tudelft-mude) or [these steps for Mac](https://ftp-mac.com/how-to-use-ftp-on-mac.html).
+Add this FTP-server by following [as shown here for Windows](https://www.wintips.org/how-to-connect-to-an-ftp-server-from-windows-explorer/) or [these steps for Mac](https://ftp-mac.com/how-to-use-ftp-on-mac.html).
 The server is `ftp://files.mude.citg.tudelft.nl` and the username `files.mude`.
 Tom van Woudenberg can give you the password.

 Add your big and binary files in the `./httpdocs/`-directory.
 Don't be afraid of things becoming a mess, that's fine!
 As long as you don't overwrite existing files ;).
 And of course, DON't put any copyrighted material on this FTP server.